 How to Design a Scalable Rate Limiting Algorithm with Kong API

 Rate limiting protects your APIs from inadvertent or malicious overuse by limiting how often each user can call the API.
 Without rate limiting, each user may make a request as often as they like, leading to “spikes” of requests that starve other consumers.
 Once enabled, rate limiting can only perform a fixed number of requests per second.
 A rate limiting algorithm helps automate the process.

 In the example chart, you can see how rate limiting blocks requests over time.
 The API was initially receiving four requests per minute, shown in green.
 When we enabled rate limiting at 12:02, the system denied additional requests, shown in red.

 Rate limiting is very important for public APIs where you want to maintain a good quality of service for every consumer, even when some users take more than their fair share.
 Computationally-intensive endpoints are particularly in need of rate limiting – especially when served by auto-scaling, or by pay-by-the-computation services like AWS Lambda.
 You also may want to rate limit APIs that serve sensitive data because this could limit the data exposed if an attacker gains access in some unforeseen event.

 There are many different ways to enable rate limiting, and we will explore the pros and cons of varying rate limiting algorithms.
 We will also explore the issues that come up when scaling across a cluster.
 Lastly, we’ll show you an example of how to quickly set up rate limiting using Kong Gateway, which is the most popular open-source API gateway.

 Rate Limiting Algorithms

-There are various algorithms for rate limiting, each with its benefits and drawbacks.
-Let’s review each of them so you can pick the best one for your needs.
+There are various algorithms for API rate limiting, each with its benefits and drawbacks.
+Let’s review each of them so you can pick the ideal rate limiting design option for your API needs.